aagontuk/aagontuk.github.io/index.markdown

 # News #

+* [ May 2024 ] I am joining as a research intern in Hewlett Packard Labs.
 * [ October 2023 ] I will present my research work on SmartNIC offloading in SOSP Doctoral Workshop.
 * [ May 2022 ] I will serve on the OSDI'22 artifact evaluation committee.
 * [ September 2021 ] I will serve on the SOSP'21 artifact evaluation committee.